Mqhele-dot/gaia-ai-agent/README.md

   versioned snapshots.
 - **Policy-first safeguards** – All inputs are checked against explicit rules to prevent stealth, harm, or unauthorized persistence.
-- **Responsive dashboard** – Tabbed layout with dark mode, live metrics, and searchable capsule history.
+- **Responsive dashboard** – Tabbed layout with dark mode, live metrics, auto-refreshing lists, and searchable capsule history.
+- **Scientific research explorer** – Query open scientific datasets with a curated sustainability fallback so Gaia can surface new ideas responsibly.
+- **Automation toggles** – Enable auto-analyze, auto-simulate, and auto-learning loops directly from the UI while the status bar highlights the latest action.

 ## Project Layout